NilaiVemula/diabetes-data-diving/writeup.md

 date: 12/9/2020
 ---

+By Nilai Vemula, Anvitha Kosuraju, and Sithara Samudrala

+* TOC
+{:toc}

 # Introduction:

 The data we are analyzing were collected using direct questionnaires from patients from the Sylhet Diabetes Hospital that were located in Sylhet, Bangladesh.
 We found this data through the UCI Machine Learning Repository.
 Our data is collected from 520 patients from this hospital.
 The data provides information that points to possible correlations between having diabetes and other factors.
 These other factors include age, sex, polyuria, polydipsia, sudden weight loss, weakness, polyphagia, genital thrush, visual blurring, itching, irritability, delayed healing, partial paresis, muscle stiffness, alopecia, and obesity.
 Out of these variables, we had one ordinal variable, which was age.
 All of the other variables were categorical with either a "yes" or "no" answer.
 The response variable was "Class", which could either be "positive" or "negative" for diabetes.
 All of the answers from this questionnaire were approved by a doctor to make it reliable.